Ramizah/teamTwoGame/README.md

 5. A passGo function
 6. Multiplayer functionality
 7. Lobby, loading and game screen

+QUALITY OF LIFE CHANGES:

+1.Added function that does not allow turn until all players are in room 2.Added a leave game function that sends player back to lobby.
+However,have not yet implemented rejoin.
+3. Added funciton that prevents user from making same room name HOWEVER NEED TO STOP ERROR MESSAGES FROM SHOWING
+4. Added Internet checks for loading and Lobby screen that debug print status.
+For players who are wondering whether they have internet
+5. Added a disconnect reconnect function in case join or create does not work first time

 IMPORTANT: You'll need unity to run the code, just import the package once you've opened a project.
 You will also need virtual studio code to access the C# files